A breast abscess is a painful, pus-filled lump that develops under the skin of your breast.

 How are breast abscesses diagnosed?

-See your doctor if your breast is red and swollen.
-If your doctor thinks you have a breast abscess, they may perform 'an aspiration' of the lump to confirm that the lump is an abscess.
+See your doctor if your breast is red or swollen.
+If your doctor thinks you have a breast abscess, they may perform an aspiration of the lump to confirm that it is an abscess.
 This involves placing a needle in the swollen area, to check if the lump is filled with pus.
-Sometimes breastfeeding women, develop cysts that are filled with milk-like fluid.
+Sometimes breastfeeding women develop cysts that are filled with milk-like fluid.
 This is not a breast abscess.

 Your doctor may also send you for an ultrasound scan of the breast to confirm whether or not the pain and swelling is caused by an abscess.

 The main treatment for a breast abscess is to drain away the pus from the abscess.
 To do this, a local anaesthetic medicine is injected to numb the skin over your infected breast tissue, and using a needle and syringe, the pus is drained.

 If the abscess is large, it needs a bigger cut to let the pus drain out.
 After the infected area has been drained, it may be left open and packed with sterile gauze or closed with a small tube left in so the pus can drain out.